meghapsimatrix/simhelpers/README.md

 answer such questions, we conduct experiments by simulating thousands of datasets from pseudo-random sampling (Morris et al., 2018).

-The goal of `SimHelpers` is to assist in running simulation studies.
+The goal of `simhelpers` is to assist in running simulation studies.
 This package provides a set of functions that calculates various performance measures like bias, root mean squared error, rejection rates, and also calculates the associated Monte Carlo standard errors